-At present Queen Elizabeth II is Head of State in the United Kingdom.
+At present King Charles III is Head of State in the United Kingdom.

 Monarchy is the oldest form of government in the United Kingdom.
 In a monarchy, a king (male) or queen (female) is Head of State.
 They are also referred to as the Monarch, The Sovereign and Her or His Majesty.

 Today, the British monarchy is known as a constitutional monarchy.
 This means that whoever is on the throne does not ‘rule’ the country, but fulfils important ceremonial and formal roles with respect to Government.

 Although there is no political or executive (in charge) role, he or she continues to play an important part in the life of the nation.
 As Head of State, The Monarch undertakes constitutional and representational duties.
 These have developed over a thousand years of history.

 In addition to these State duties, The Monarch has a less formal role as ‘Head of Nation’.
 The Sovereign acts as a focus for national identity, unity and pride; gives a sense of stability and continuity; officially recognises success and excellence; and supports the ideal of voluntary service.
 In all these roles The Sovereign is supported by members of their immediate family known as the Royal Family.